slikts/radioslider/README.md

     <script type="text/javascript" src="//github.com/slikts/radioslider/js/radioslider.jquery.min.js"></script>

 It's recommended to place the script tag at the end of the document to avoid blocking page rendering while the script is loading.
-The plugin depends on jQuery versions 1.7 or later.
+The plugin depends on **jQuery versions 1.7 or later**.

-The plugin provides several different style options for the radio groups which can be previewed in the examples page.
+The plugin provides several different style options for the radio groups which can be previewed in the [examples page](https://github.com/slikts/radioslider).
 The stylesheets need to be included in the head section of the document and the appropriate class names need to be applied to the slider container for them to work.
 Custom styles for the radio groups can be achieved either using overrides with the provided example styles or by creating new custom style rules.
+See the "Styles" section of this document for more details.

 Usage
 -----